 Bird lovers will also enjoy this area.
 Te’bito is home to many bird species, including the eastern grey plantain-eater, blue-headed coucal, black-billed barbet, and African quailfinch.

 The track also gives tourists a chance to explore the park’s connection to the Nile River.
-Along the way, visitors may see crocodiles and hippos resting on the riverbanks.
+Along the way, visitors may see crocodiles and hippos resting on the riverbanks, adding a water-focused element to an otherwise land-based game drive.

 Tourists can reach the track from Kampala by road, which takes about 4 to 6 hours, entering through Wankar Gate.
 Those traveling by air can fly into Pakuba Airstrip, with a flight taking around 1 hour from Entebbe International Airport or Kajjansi Airfield.